 We have an innovative curriculum that meets the needs of our pupils.
 It facilitates depth of study as well as breadth of experience.
 Our year 7–11 curriculum follows a five year plan, building year on year from Key Stage 2 as students progress towards the external GCSE exams.
 Students study a broad range of subjects until the end of year 9, when they choose the non-core subjects they wish to pursue to GCSE level.
 This allows for greater immersion during years 7 – 9 in a subject’s knowledge and skills before narrowing the curriculum for examination courses.
 In 2018, changes to our school day facilitated the introduction of 1 literacy lesson and 2 periods of enrichment for all pupils.

 Our innovative enrichment curriculum enables students to broaden their cultural understanding of the world, learn new skills and take on personal challenges.
-The curriculum is carefully designed to develop pupil’s spiritual, moral, social and cultural skills.
-There is a vast range of choice in the enrichment programme including Music, Dance, Drama, CCF, Duke of Edinburgh, Amnesty International, sports clubs, critical thinking and TED talks.
+The curriculum is carefully designed to develop pupils’ spiritual, moral, social and cultural skills.
+There is a vast range of choice in the enrichment programme including music, dance, drama, Combined Cadet Force, Duke of Edinburgh, Amnesty International, sports clubs, critical thinking and TED talks.
 The range of academic and enrichment experiences prepare pupils well for life in modern Britain through this and a comprehensive and well-planned PSHE curriculum.
 An example of an enrichment timetable can be found here:

 Years 10 & 11